+Transportation

-Transportation planning is a dynamic process, responding to Goals were formulated to represent the community's vision and the desired state for Lincoln and Lancaster County's transportation system.
+planning is a dynamic

+process, responding to

+represent the community's vision and the desired state for Lincoln and Lancaster County's transportation system.
 These goals are the foundation for performance measures, performance targets, recommended policy, and project implementation actions described in later chapters of this LRTP.